Α-Pinene: Properties and usage

 α-Pinene is highly bioavailable, with 60% human pulmonary uptake and rapid metabolism or redistribution. α-Pinene is an anti-inflammatory via PGE1, and is likely antimicrobial.
 It exhibits activity as an acetylcholinesterase inhibitor, aiding memory.
 Like borneol, verbenol and pinocarveol (−)-α-pinene is a positive modulator of GABAA receptors.
 It acts at the benzodiazepine binding site.

 α-Pinene forms the biosynthetic base for CB2 ligands, such as HU-308.

 α-Pinene is one of the many terpenes and terpenoids found in cannabis plants.
 These compounds are also present in significant levels in the finished, dried cannabis flower preparation commonly known as marijuana.
 It is widely theorized by scientists and cannabis experts alike that these terpenes and terpenoids contribute significantly to the unique "character" or "personality" of each marijuana strain's unique effects. α-Pinene in particular is thought to reduce the memory deficits commonly reported as a side-effect of THC consumption.
 It likely demonstrates this activity due to its action as an acetylcholinesterase inhibitor, a class of compounds which are known to aid memory and increase alertness.

-α-Pinene also contributes significantly to many of the varied, distinct, and unique odor profiles of the multitude of marijuana strains, varieties and cultivars.
+α-Pinene also contributes significantly to many of the odor profiles of marijuana strains, varieties, and cultivars.